siiway/DC.QQ.TG/README.md

 2. Get your API token and set it in the configuration
 3. Get your QQ group ID and set it in the configuration
 4. You can use either WebSocket (ws://) or HTTP protocol for NapCat

+> [!NOTE]
+> HTTP is **NOT** recommended for NapCat integration.
+> Please use WebSocket instead.

+#### NapCat Media and File Support

+The application uses NapCat API to send images and files directly to QQ:

+- **Images**: Images from Discord and Telegram are sent to QQ using the NapCat API's image message type
+- **Files**: Files from Discord and Telegram are sent to QQ using the NapCat API's file message type
+- Supported file sources include:
+  - Network URLs (http:// or https://)
+  - Local file paths (file://)
+  - Base64 encoded data
+- File types are automatically detected based on file extensions

 ### Discord Setup